Ashok-0003/repo-3/Overview/UX/UX-Cadence-Review-180620.md

+*_The following notes are raw and have not been reviewed, at this point.
+Microsoft has not at this stage committed to action these and are subject to updates._

 ## **Web screens**
 •	**Mike Park (Mada)**
 o	Search box contrast to be reviewed within the top header as yellow on yellow not clear, look at changing contrast